ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 They test the randomness of a sequence, by looking at the length of runs of values.
 Compare these two sequences:

-- tttttffff
+- `tttttffff`
-- tttfftfft
+- `tttfftfft`

-While they both _could_ be random, it seems like the second is "more random" than the first, and if you assume a random process produces the values, the run of five `t`s in the first is very unlikely, more umlikely that the run of length 3 in the second.
+While they both _could_ be random, it seems like the second is "more random" than the first, and if you assume a random process produces the values, the run of five `t`s in the first is very unlikely, more unlikely that the run of length 3 in the second.

-There's a tool for testing this in the statsmodels package, `stats.Runs`, which returns the statistic and p val as a tuple
+There's a tool for testing this in the statsmodels package, `stats.Runs`, which returns the statistic and p-value as a tuple.
+We're interested in the p-value.

 {% highlight python %}
 print(sm.stats.Runs(np.random.choice(2, size=50)).runs_test()[1])